Samaná Bay

 View of Samaná Bay with Samana Peninsula on the horizon.

 Samaná Bay is a bay in the eastern Dominican Republic.
 The Yuna River flows into Samaná Bay, and it is located south of the town of Samaná and the Samaná Peninsula.

 Wildlife

-Among its features are protected islands that serve as nesting sites for pelicans and frigatebirds, caves with Taíno pictographs and petroglyphs, and mangrove-lined river tributaries.
-It is a significant breeding site for the humpback whale in the Caribbean; the breeding season attracts many whale-watchers.
+Among its features are protected islands that serve as nesting sites for pelicans and frigatebirds, caves with Indigenous pictographs and petroglyphs, and mangrove-lined river tributaries It is a significant breeding site for the humpback whale in the Caribbean; the breeding season attracts many whale-watchers.

 Geography

 Samaná Bay lies along the boundary between the North American Plate and the Caribbean Plate.
 Two named fault lines run the length of Samaná Bay.
 These fault lines form the western terminal of the nineteen-degree fault, that runs north of Puerto Rico and most of Hispaniola to form the northern boundary of the Caribbean Plate.
 As such, the area is prone to earthquakes.